 Secondary Research: We began our research by conducting broad research, guided by an extensive research packet of customer experiences provided by our client sponsors.

-Primary Research: Our class traveled to Midway Airport in Chicago for an afternoon to interview traveling customers and service agents.
-Among those I interviewed included families, a kind customer service agent that went above and beyond to provide a hotel stay to customers, and a woman traveling with a rare-breed service dog.
+Primary Research: Our class traveled to Midway Airport in Chicago to interview traveling customers and service agents.
 Common themes that emerged included an airline culture of customer service that goes above and beyond, common travel needs that required customers to talk to CSAs before each flight, and special considerations when traveling with families and groups.

 Notable Research Insights

-Initial Brainstorm, Insights, and Midterm: After synthesizing our insights, we brainstormed 4 sets of ideas, each one surrounding an insight, and brought these to the midterm to present to the Snowflake innovation team.
+Initial Brainstorm, Insights, and Midterm: We brainstormed around synthesized insights and brought these initial ideas to the midterm to present to the Snowflake innovation team.
 We received positive feedback on the ticket-linking idea in our customer convenience theme, as well as on our experimental notifications idea.

 A group photo after our midterm presentation!